jacebenson/cedar/docs/docs/testing.md

 ### Mock Service Worker

 Among other things, Mock Service Worker (msw) lets you simulate the response from API calls.
-Where this comes into play with Redwood is how the web-side constantly calls to the api-side using GraphQL: rather than make actual GraphQL calls, which would slow down the test suite and put a bunch of unrelated code under test, Redwood uses MSW to intercept GraphQL calls and return a canned response, which you include in your test.
+Where this comes into play with Cedar is how the web-side constantly calls to the api-side using GraphQL: rather than make actual GraphQL calls, which would slow down the test suite and put a bunch of unrelated code under test, Cedar uses MSW to intercept GraphQL calls and return a canned response, which you include in your test.

 ### Storybook